Holistic Body Massage

 A Typical Massage session

-A typical Massage at the Westoe Practice, South Shields will take approximately 30 minutes, 60 minutes, or 90 minutes.
-A back massage includes the neck and shoulders.
-A full-body massage includes upper chest, face and scalp.
+A typical Massage at the Westoe Practice, South Shields will take approximately 45 minutes, 60 minutes, or 90 minutes.
+A back massage includes the back, neck and shoulders.
+A full-body massage also includes upper chest, face and scalp

 Your massage will begin with a brief consultation and review of symptoms, medical history, and lifestyle.